-Eight different nations ruled the 13 mile long barrier island in northeast Florida called Amelia Island.
+Eight different nations ruled Amelia Island, the 13 mile long barrier island in northeast Florida.
 As the only place in the USA claiming this distinction, Amelia Island businesses incorporate the “eight flags” theme whenever possible.

 Avast ye, more pirates trolled the shores around Amelia Island than anywhere else in the US.
 Who can say whether any privateer or buccaneer descendants still abound?
 Local legend says pirate booty is hidden somewhere on Amelia Island.
 Shiver me timbers!